 Every estimate is a small bet.
 The team commits to a number, the work starts, and the actuals roll in over the next two weeks.
 Compare the two and you learn something useful: where scope creeps, which tickets sandbag, which engineers consistently come in light.
-Without that comparison, estimates stay a guess.
-With it, planning gets sharper every sprint.
+With that comparison, planning gets sharper every sprint.

 What is estimated vs actual time?